Best Cost-Sharing Rule Design for Selfish Bin Packing: Construct Efficient Equilibria by

-The $BFD$ algorithm works as follows: First reorder the items such that item $1\succ$ item $2\succ\cdots\succ$ item $n$.
-Then one by one in this order, the algorithm places the current item in a bin that it fits the tightest; if there is no existing bin with enough space for the item, then open a new bin and put it in.
 Denote $\pi$ as the derived packing by the algorithm $BFD$.
-In the following, we show that $\pi$ is not just an NE, but also a strong Nash equilibrium. \begin{definition} A packing is called a \emph{strong Nash equilibrium} (\emph{strong NE}) if no non-empty subset of items can change their bins simultaneously such that every one of this subset benefits from this changing. \end{definition} \begin{theorem} The packing $\pi$ produced by $BFD$ is a strong NE under the cost-sharing rule with $\Lambda=\frac23$. \end{theorem} \begin{proof} From the process of $BFD$ algorithm we know, when every item $i\in N$ is considered, it is placed into a feasible bin with the maximum total size of smaller-indexed items (i.e., those superior to $i$).
+In the following, we show that $\pi$ is not just an NE (which in fact is easy to prove), but also a strong Nash equilibrium. \begin{definition} A packing is called a \emph{strong Nash equilibrium} (\emph{strong NE}) if no non-empty subset of items can change their bins simultaneously such that every one of this subset benefits from this changing. \end{definition} \begin{theorem} The packing $\pi$ produced by $BFD$ is a strong NE under the LSB cost-sharing rule with $\Lambda=\frac23$. \end{theorem} \begin{proof} From the process of the $BFD$ algorithm we know, that when every item $i\in N$ is considered, it is placed into a feasible bin with the highest height level.
 Given an arbitrary non-empty subset of items $S\subseteq N$.
 We show that no matter how the items in $S$ change their bins simultaneously, at least one item in $S$ can not gain by doing this.
-Let $j\in S$ be the item that is superior to all others in $S$.
+Let $j\in S$ be the biggest item of $S$.